HectorCastelli/insurance-information-test/DevLog.md

 #### Users & Policies

 For users and policies, there is not a lot of functionality, so the Unit tests will be fairly simple.
 They only include test-data for each case of the search functionality.

+### Goals for next session

+My plans for the next sit-down session are:

+- Start writing Database Service
+- Implement Authentication Service and Controller
+- Create authentication middleware to filter-by-role
+- Add request object validation middleware (with Celebrate and JOI)